st-korn/KornToDoList/README.md

     SET MONGODB_ADDON_DB=databasename
     SET PORT=port on which the web server listens

+# WEB-server API

+## `GET /`
+Returns main html-page.
+The page is returned empty, without working information, such as tasks, lists or current user.
+Only list of languages and current-language value are included.
+Instead, the page contains javascript for authorization and further work with tasks.

+## `GET /static/...`
+Returns static files: icons, javascripts libs, css stylesheets, etc.

+## `POST /SignUp`
+Try to sign-up a new user.
+In case of success, a link is sent to the user, after which he can complete the registration.
+Without openong the link, the account is not valid.

+	IN: JSON: { email : "", password : "" }
+	OUT: JSON: { result : string ["OK", "EMailEmpty", "PasswordEmpty", "JustExist"] }

+# Database structure

+## `Tasks`

+Main collection, that contains task records.

 # How we name variables in Go?

 We use both: lowerCamelCase or UpperCamelCase: